 So change is coming, probably, and change is happening right now, in certain respects, and we can’t be sure today that change-yet-to-come will be slow or fast or great or awful.
 Change management seminars and executive education how-to’s to the contrary, there’s no such thing as a one-size-fits-all playbook for managing the transitions now getting underway, no single pattern to discern or predict or follow.
 You can hope to read enough and listen to enough other people to acquire a good working sense of the landscape now and heading forward.
 It’s better to reflect quite a bit along the way and to think of that landscape broadly as a complex education-and-expertise system, with some market-based features and some non-market-based features, rather than to presume that it’s all a market, or a series of markets.
 We’ve learned a lot about describing and defining complex systems.
 We know that they may produce unexpected results.
 Emergent order, to social scientists, is a fascinating thing to study.
 It can be a scary thing to experience.

 I’m mostly in the framing-the-challenges business rather than the advice-giving business.
 (At the end, I’ll offer a handful of what-to-do tips.)
 Here’s a frame.
 Stories help, because they always do.
-Stories help us understand what’s going on; data don’t make sense of themselves.
-We need to know what data matters and where to find them.
+Stories help us understand what’s going on.
+(Data don’t make sense of themselves.
+We need to know what data matter and where to find them.)
 Stories guide our intuitions about what we should be doing ourselves.
 Stories are patterns.
 We react to them.
 We create them, plotting our ways forward based where we want stories to go.
 Where do we want and need to be?
 To be a no-name modestly successful ice hockey player, read the pattern of play and know where the puck is headed.
 If you want to be a superstar, like Wayne Gretzky, then create the pattern.
 Tell the story.

 The challenge now is that there are at least three stories competing for the future of law.
 Pick the right story, and you may do better.
 Pick the wrong story, and you may do worse.
 Which is which?
 Welcome to the awkward, messy, and ugly middle space.